 Two years later, we started innovating our shoe technology with runner feedback.
 We developed the Villanova with help from Olympic middle-distance runner Marty Liquori.
-This shoe boosted us into the company of other big-name shoemakers.
+This shoe propelled us into the company of other big-name shoemakers.
 Then in 1974, the Vantage became the first Brooks shoe to hit number 1 in Runner’s World.

-For the next 25 years, we continued to innovate run-shoe technology and found out we’re pretty great at it.
+For the next 25 years, we continued to innovate running-shoe technology and found out we’re pretty great at it.
 So much so that we decided to focus solely (sorry, we had to) on running shoes.

 In 2001, running became our singular passion.

 Our Run Signature philosophy has been our guiding principle in running-shoe technology for almost a decade.

 Run Signature is the scientific concept that each runner’s body is unique, and therefore we can each benefit from different product features to ensure optimal performance, comfort, and reduced injury risk.

 We know that there is not one way to run.
 Each runner’s posture is slightly different at landing and throughout the running step.
 This is because every runner’s anatomy is unique.
 Because of our unique anatomy, each one of us has a path of least resistance in our joints, which we call the habitual motion path.
 We believe that a shoe should promote movement along this habitual motion path to minimise unwanted deviations that lead to increased loading on the joints.
 We also believe that focus should be on keeping the knee ¬— not just the foot — in its habitual motion path since this is where most running injuries happen.

 Run Signature is about guidance, not correction.
 We’re not here to fix your running style — there’s no wrong way to run.
 Instead, identifying your Run Signature stabilises your stride.
 This helps prevent injury and provides the best possible run experience for you.

 Insights and more insights